Icosium: Roman town

-In 146 BC, Icosium became part of the Roman Empire.
 Tacfarinas's revolt damaged the city, but Icosium was revived by the introduction of a colony of veteran Roman soldiers during the reign of Juba II.
 The city was given Latin rights (colonia Latina) by the emperor Vespasian.
 Roman Icosium existed on what was the "marine quarter" of the city of Algiers until 1940.
-The Rue de la Marine followed the lines of what used to be a Roman street, and a ruined aqueduct was visible by Algiers's "Gate of Victory" as late as 1845.
 Roman cemeteries existed near Bab-el-Oued and Bab Azoun.
-Under the Romans, there were also other settlements nearby on the banks of the Haratob (the classical Savus).

-Many Roman colonists settled in Icosium under Augustus and -after was promoted to Roman colonia by Vespasian- the latin was the language spoken in the city in the first century AD.
-The city -of nearly 15000 inhabitants, according to historian Theodore Mommsen- was given full Latin rights by Roman emperor Vespasian.
+Many Roman colonists settled in Icosium under Augustus and were later promoted to Roman colonia by Vespasian.
+Latin was the language spoken in the city in the first century AD.
+The city of nearly 15000 inhabitants, according to historian Theodore Mommsen was given full Latin rights by Roman emperor Vespasian.

 By the 2nd century, an influx of Berbers from the countryside changed the settlement's demographics, so that Latin-speakers became a minority elite.